nikita-mospan/PL_SQL_utilities/ParallelExecutePLSQL/README.md

 ## Installing / Uninstalling

 Source code can be installed into your existing schema.
 This schema must have grants "CREATE PROCEDURE", "CREATE TABLE", "CREATE TABLE", "CREATE SEQUENCE", "CREATE PUBLIC SYNONYM", "CREATE JOB", "EXECUTE on DBMS_LOCK", "MANAGE SCHEDULER".
-In this case you can skip point 1 (creation of technical user).
 The preferrable way is to create separate schema (I call it TECH_USER).
 Open your command line, go to the PL_SQL_utilities/sys_scripts.
 Then connect to your database under SYS schema via sqlplus and run "@create_tech_user.sql".
 ```shell
 SYS@ora12c> @create_tech_user.sql